Rent Control Laws by State

 Oregon Rent Control Laws

 Oregon has rent control and state law prohibits local governments from creating their own rent control laws.
-Landlords cannot raise the rent above 7% plus the consumer price index (CPI) annually.
+Landlords cannot raise the rent above 7% plus the consumer price index (CPI) annually, which in 2024 is 10.0%.
 Additionally, landlords cannot increase the rent during the first year of the tenancy.

 Landlords must avoid increasing the rent out of discrimination of federally-protected classes or due to the tenant’s status as a victim of domestic violence, sexual assault, or stalking.
 Landlords must also avoid increasing the rent in retaliation because a tenant does a protected action like joining a union.